 This quick bread recipe is packed full of strawberry and lemon flavor.
 Yogurt gives an added tanginess while reducing calories.

 This apple cinnamon quick bread is a tasty tea time treat!
 A simple apple cider glaze adds a sweet finishing touch.

-Can you freeze these loaves?
+Can you freeze quick breads?

 Sweet potatoes are easily sweet and savory at the same time.
 In this delectable bread, they’re perfectly perfect.
 Made with greek yogurt, this recipe is lighter in fat than most bread recipes and full of tons of flavor!